Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance for asymmetric losses in idler modes and

-where we could remove the sum over $q$, as only the $q=0$ term would contribute to the sum for $t_a = 1$.
+where we could remove the sum over $q$, as only the $q=0$ term would contribute to the sum for $t_b = 1$.

-We may then proceed to act with the Kronecker delta functions.
-Since $n+m = n'+m' = S$, the sum over $n,m,n',m'$ is in fact bounded by $S$.
-We replace $p$ with $S-\sigma$.
-As $p$ must be positive, $\sigma$ is the lowest value of $S$.
+The Kronecker delta functions tell us that $n+m = n' + m' = S$, we can then set $m=S-n, m'=S-n'$ and replace the sum over $m, m'$ with a single sum over $S$.
+They also tell us that $p = S-\sigma$, so that the sum over $p$ can also be removed.
 Thus, the density matrix takes the following form